Roxy!!!

 Sex: FEMALE Age: 2 Yrs Old

-SHOULD BE AN OLY DOG, GOOD WITH KIDS (8+ years old), UNKNOWN with cats
+GOOD WITH OTHER GODS (slow intro), GOOD WITH KIDS (8+ years old), UNKNOWN with cats but should be ok

 ADOPTION FEE: $550 www.unbreakabull.com/adopt

 Meet Ms. Roxy.
 She is about 35lbs, and around 2 years old.
-She came up from Texas about a month ago and is already spayed and vetted.
+She came up from Texas a few months back and is already spayed and vetted.
 She is a sweet girl who just wants some love.
-She was very scared and timid when we first got her, but she is opening up to us and showing some of her sweet side.

 Her favorite things:

 She is a Velcro girl, and she likes to follow you around and lay by your feet so she can get love.
 When I work from home, she will sleep behind my chair on a dog bed the entire day.
 Potty training is going very well (she was an outdoor dog full-time prior, so she is learning still) if you keep her on a schedule.
-We have had 2 accidents total, so it is getting very good but still not perfect.
+We have had 2 accidents total, so it is getting very good, but still not perfect.
+Adjusting to a new home will also take her some time to figure out the schedule, so patience is required for dogs that were raised outdoors originally.

-She should be good with kids, just know it will take her a day or two to get used to any strangers.
-I have yet to see her show any fear aggression, she normally just lays flat on her belly or backs away when fear of strangers happens.
-She warms of very fast though, sometimes in about 5 minutes, sometimes a few visits.
+She should be good with kids, just know it will take her a few minutes to get used to any strangers.
+I have yet to see her show any fear aggression, she normally just lays flat on her belly or backs away when fear of strangers happens, but most of the time she just stands there.
+She warms up very fast though, sometimes in about 5 minutes, sometimes a few visits.

 She does well in our fenced in yard.
 She loves to explore and check out all the areas and watch the bunnies.
 She still needs to work on recall, so I would say she would have to be on leash or a fenced in yard, not just let out free roam to use the bathroom.
 She does love to run around sometimes, so going outside and just walking around with her gets her pretty excited, and she will run away and run back to you over and over for fun.

 Overall, she is a very cute, loving girl who will get very excited and playful.
 It isn't all the time, but when it happens, it is too cute.
 She is a good one for someone who wants a smaller dog to keep them company.
-Her exercise needs are very low (we can't really go for walks due to her fear of the unknown, but it hasn't shown any ill effect on being overexcited or having an attitude if she doesn’t get a ton of exercise).
-She would be perfect for someone who wants a great dog to hang out with but are not able to walk them daily due to physical limitations.
+Her exercise needs are very low (she does just fine with just normal around the house exercise, walks are not required to tire her out).
+She would be perfect for someone who wants a great dog to hang out with, but are not able to walk them daily due to physical limitations.